-2School of Biological Sciences, Monash University, Wellington Rd, Clayton VIC 3800

-3Department of Biological Sciences, University of Calgary, AB, T2N1N4
+2Department of Biological Sciences, University of Calgary, AB, T2N1N4

-4Department of Forest and Conservation Sciences, 3041-2424 Main Mall, Vancouver, BC V6T 1Z4 Canada
+3Department of Forest and Conservation Sciences, Faculty of Forestry, Vancouver, BC V6T 1Z4 Canada

+4School of Biological Sciences, Monash University, Wellington Rd, Clayton VIC 3800

 * Corresponding Author, k.lotterhos@neu.edu

 Keywords: landscape genomics, genetic-environment associations, genome-wide associations (GWAS), conifers, linkage disequilibrium, ion antiporters, auxin biosynthesis, flowering time

-Running title: Co-association networks for landscape genomics
+Running title: Modularity of adaptation despite physical linkage

 Abstract

-Physical proximity among alleles shaped by different sources of selection is a fundamental aspect of genetic architectures critical for predicting their evolution.
-Theory predicts that evolution in complex environments should select for modular genetic architectures with limited pleiotropy among modules.
-However, limited data exist to test this hypothesis because the field lacks consensus for how to control for intercorrelated climate variables.
-We aim to characterize the genetic architecture of adaptation to climate, including the modularity of the architecture (number of distinct climate factors), overlap among modules, and physical linkage among loci.
-We introduce a co-association network analysis, which parses loci into groups based on differing environmental associations, and use it to study the genetic architecture of local adaptation to climate in lodgepole pine (Pinus contorta).
-We identified several non-overlapping modules of genes associated with environmental factors (aridity, freezing, geography), which supports the hypothesis of modular environmental pleiotropy.
-Notably, we found moderate physical linkage among some candidate loci in different modules, which may facilitate or hinder adaptation depending on the multivariate trajectory of climate change.
-Moreover, we show that associations with environmental principal components would have missed candidates and resulted in a limited interpretation regarding the selective environment.
-Finally, simulations revealed that the propensity of co-association modules to arise under neutrality increased with demographic complexity, but also that true causal loci are more highly-connected within the module, which may be useful for prioritizing candidates.
+Background: Physical linkage among genes shaped by different sources of selection is a fundamental aspect of genetic architecture.
+Theory predicts that evolution in complex environments selects for modular genetic architectures and high recombination rates among loci shaped by different sources of selection.
+However, limited data exist to test these predictions because the field lacks consensus for how to control for intercorrelated environmental variables.
+Here, we introduce a co-association network analysis, which clusters loci based on differing environmental associations, and use it to study the genetic architecture of local adaptation to climate in lodgepole pine (Pinus contorta).

-Introduction
+Results: We identified many modules of genes associated with distinct environments (aridity, freezing, geography), and discovered low recombination rates among some candidate genes in different modules.
+We observed limited evidence for environmental pleiotropic effects on distinct aspects of climate.
+We also found limited correspondence between the modularity of co-association networks and gene regulatory networks.
+We compared co-association networks to associations with principal components, and found the latter can lead to misinterpretation.
+Finally, we used simulations to illustrate the benefits and caveats of co-association networks.

+Conclusions: Co-association networks provided a useful framework for studying modularity.
+Our results supported the prediction that evolution to complex environments selects for modular genetic architectures, but some of our results went against the prediction that selection would increase recombination among loci experiencing different sources of selection.
+These results give new insight into evolutionary debates about the extent of modularity and pleiotropy in the evolution of genetic architectures.

+Background

-Linkage and pleiotropy are fundamental aspects of genetic architecture (Hansen 2006).
-Pleiotropic genes that have effects on seemingly unrelated traits may influence the rate of adaptation (Orr 2000; Wang et al. 2010), and linkage among genes experiencing different kinds of selection can facilitate or hinder adaptation (Barton 2010; Aeschbacher & Bürger 2014; Reeve et al. 2016).
-Despite progress in understanding the underlying pleiotropic nature of phenotypes and the influence of pleiotropy on the rate of adaptation to specific conditions (Wagner & Zhang 2011), we have an incomplete understanding of the extent and magnitude of linkage and pleiotropy in local adaptation of natural populations to complex environments.
+Pleiotropy and linkage are fundamental aspects of genetic architecture [1].
+Genes that have effects on seemingly unrelated traits may influence the rate of adaptation [2, 3], and linkage among genes experiencing different kinds of selection can facilitate or hinder adaptation [4–6].
+Despite progress in understanding the underlying pleiotropic nature of phenotypes and the influence of pleiotropy on the rate of adaptation to specific conditions [7], we have an incomplete understanding of the extent and magnitude of linkage and pleiotropy in the local adaptation of natural populations to complex environments.